Kick the Can

 “48, 49, 50...ready or not, here I come!”

 For Jesse Martin, the world consisted of things he had to do, like going to school and doing chores, and things he got to do, like hanging out with friends and playing baseball.
 At thirteen years of age, he'd not yet moved into the sullen place where peer pressure dictated everything from how he dressed to with whom he could be friends.
-He was literally between worlds, but that wasn't likely to last into the school year.
+Literally between worlds, it was unlikely to last into the school year.

 For most kids in Coal Ridge the 9:15 whistle meant that it was time to come in for the night, but this was summertime.
 As twilight fell towards full night, Jesse stepped away from the empty tomato sauce can and scanned the space between the houses on the right side of Pecan Avenue looking for anyone who might be hiding poorly.
 A veteran of Kick the Can, he knew that no one was coming out until he got far enough away that they might have a legitimate shot to kick it before he could put his foot atop and call out their name.
 Sure, speed and reaction time were important, but you didn't need to be super quick to win, it was all about having a keen eye, keeping a cautious distance, and making some lucky guesses.

 Stepping over to the can, he put his foot on it and shouted, “Jackie by Newsome's hedge.”
 The blonde pre-teen stepped out, absently wiping at her designer jeans.
-She didn't really care if she was caught, for her the game was more social than competitive.
+Not really caring if she was caught, for her the game was more social than competitive.
 And because Jesse knew which of the twins had a crush on her, he guessed, “Kenny by Newsome's trash can.”

 “There is literally no way you saw me there,” the platinum haired boy called out as he stood.
 Any further argument he might have offered fell silent when Jackie grabbed his arm and pulled him over to the driveway where they would remain until someone kicked the can or everyone else was caught.